RintaDev5792/FunnyOS/CONTRIBUTING.md

 This document outlines the guidelines for contributing to FunnyOS 2 or any
 associated programs/plugins.

+## NO GENAI

+Pretty much what this one says on the tin.
+It is fairly obvious when an AI made
+something and if you really want to help, the least you can do is bother to help
+with your own efforts.

 ## Please Use camelCase and Tables

 Variables in FunnyOS 2 are usually declared using camelCase in which the first